Skipping Stones

 put it all into perspective for him again.

-“It’s a damn shame that we’re stuck onboard the
+Its a damn shame that were stuck onboard the

 Enterprise so much that we sometimes forget why we are stuck up

-there,” he said to himself as much as he did to his companion.
+there, he said to himself as much as he did to his companion.

 Deanna turned to see what he was looking at.
 Immediately